GrantBirki/gl/src/pages/things-to-do.md

 Rent a kayak or paddle board in downtown Monterey to explore the kelp forests and see the wildlife!

-If you want to enjoy the scenery...
+---

+## If you’re feeling mellow 🧘‍♀️

+ ### 17-mile Drive ###

-We recommend the walking paths of course but one thing that you cannot miss is _17 mile drive_ through Pebble Beach Golf Links.
+You must not miss _17 mile drive_ through Pebble Beach Golf Links.
 It costs $12 per vehicle and is spectacular.
 You should stop at the Lodge for lunch and watch the golfers right at hole 18!

----

-## If you’re feeling mellow 🧘‍♀️

 ### Scenic Drive, Carmel By The Sea 🚗

 This is a drive, or walk if you’d like, along the ocean highlighting the special homes of the area, including some iconic fairytale homes, the butterfly house and the Frank Lloyd Wright house.

-For a different type of scenery, there is the Monterey Wine Trail.
+### Monterey Wine Trail

 This trail can be traced back to the 1790s by the first Spanish missionaries and conquistadors who planted the vineyards.
 There are a dozen local wineries you can visit.

 ### For the Sea Animal Lovers 🐠